aawaheed/magic/backend/files/misc/common-startup-files/default.md

 #### Hyperlambda Generator

 The following function allows you to generate Hyperlambda code.
 The [prompt] argument must be the description of what Hyperlambda code you want.
 If the user asks you to generate Hyperlambda, modify Hyperlambda, or edit Hyperlambda code, you must create an intentional prompt describing what code you need, and then use this function to generate Hyperlambda.

+By default, use this function for explicit Hyperlambda generation requests, workflows that explicitly require generator use, or when no existing function/workflow can solve the task.

 ___
 FUNCTION_INVOCATION[/misc/workflows/workflows/hyperlambda/generate-hyperlambda.hl]: